Atos-FiwareOps/sla-dashboard/README.md

 ## As an end user

+An end user, when connecting to the SLA Dashboard home page, will be provided with a list of his active service level agreements.

 ![userguide07](docs/images/userguide07.png "Agreement list")

+The process to create a new agreement, begins when checking the "Create agreement" checkbox.
+Then, a new form is shown, where the end user can set a name for the new agreement.

+Then, clicking on the "Show services" link, a new window appears, where all the services the user is registered in are shown.

 ![userguide08](docs/images/userguide08.png "Selecting a service for a new SLA")

+After selecting a service, the SLA Dashboard retrieves all the SLA templates offered for that service, and shows them in a list, so the user can choose which to apply.

+When clicking on one of the available templates, all the information about it is shown, so the end user can check the business values before creating the agreement.

 ![userguide09](docs/images/userguide09.png "SLA parameters from the selected template")

+Once the agreement is created, the list of agreements is updated...

 ![userguide10](docs/images/userguide10.png "Updated agreement list")

+... and after a few minutes, the SLA Manager core begins to retrieve metrics and evaluate the new agreement, which state is shown in the SLA Dashboard.

 ![userguide11](docs/images/userguide11.png "Status update for the new SLA")

+In the list of agreements the "+" button shows a brief summary of what is monitored in the agreement, and the status in terms of fulfillment.

 ![userguide12](docs/images/userguide12.png "Agreement list with summary")

+When clicking in the "i" icon, a more detailed information page is shown.
+In that view, all the agreement information is shown, as well as a summary of the violations that have been raised.

 ![userguide13](docs/images/userguide13.png "Monitoring agreement detail (no violations)")

+Moreover, a pie chart is shown when there are violations, classified by the violated guarantee term.

 ![userguide14](docs/images/userguide14.png "Monitoring agreement detail (with violatiosn)")

+Back in the home page, when the end user clicks is cheking one of the agreement summaries and one of the guarantee terms has been violated, a "Violations" link is shown next to it.
+When clicking on this link, a new page is shown, where the details of the violations for this business value are shown.
+For example, the date and the actual monitoring value are shown for every raised violation.

 ![userguide15](docs/images/userguide15.png "Violations detail")